Robocnop/Robocnop/README.md

 <h2 align="center">👤 About Me 👤</h2>
 <p align="center">
   Hello!
-I'm a Belgian 🇧🇪 developer who occasionally creates C# plugins for SCP:SL.
+I'm a Belgian 🇧🇪 developer who occasionally creates C# plugins for SCP:SL & more.
 I enjoy translating ReadMe and Wiki pages (🇬🇧 -> 🇫🇷).
   I've contributed to Exiled to <s>earn the Contributor badge</s> enhance the high-level plugin framework.
 My C# plugins can be a bit messy at times, but I hope some developers will guide me to improve my skills.
 </p>